The Fascinating Science Behind the Smell of Rain

 The little things in life often are what make us the happiest.
 A hug from a loved one.
 The taste of homemade chocolate chip cookies.
 Wearing warm socks right after they come out of the dryer.
-And, of course, the earthy smell that overwhelms the air after it rains.
+And, of course, the amazing smell of rain after a long-awaited downpour.

 It’s not all in your head, either.
-That pleasant, earthy scent, known as petrichor, is caused by the release of specific chemicals when the rain reaches the ground.
-It’s as if the earth is rewarding everyone for putting up with terrifying thunderstorms and sudden downpours sans umbrella.
+That pleasant, earthy smell of rain, known as petrichor, is caused by the release of specific chemicals when the rain reaches the ground.
+It’s as if the earth is rewarding everyone for putting up with terrifying thunderstorms and sudden deluges sans umbrella.

-And if the scent becomes especially strong—and oddly clean—after a thunderstorm, you can thank ozone.
+And if the smell of rain becomes especially strong—and oddly clean—after a thunderstorm, you can thank ozone.
 A bolt of lightning can split oxygen and nitrogen, which may recombine to form nitric oxide, one of the compounds needed to create ozone.
-That molecule is known for its pungent, chlorine-like odor.
-Here are more facts you never knew about thunderstorms.
+That molecule is known for its pungent, chlorine-like odour.

 So while the science behind petrichor isn’t all that romantic—who’d have guessed we’re actually smelling bacteria secretions and lightning?—the end result certainly is.